CARDURA- doxazosin mesylate tablet

 |Standing BP (mmHg)||Baseline||Change||Baseline||Change|

-CARDURA (doxazosin mesylate) is available as scored tablets for oral administration.
-Each tablet contains doxazosin mesylate equivalent to 1 mg (white), 2 mg (yellow), 4 mg (orange) or 8 mg (green) of the active constituent, doxazosin.
+CARDURA (doxazosin) is available as tablets for oral administration.
+Each tablet contains doxazosin mesylate equivalent to 1 mg (white), 2 mg (yellow or white), 4 mg (orange or white) or 8 mg (green or white) of doxazosin as the free base.

 Advise the patient to read the FDA-approved patient labeling (Patient Information).